hash0307/hash0307/README.md

 - 📄 To know about my experiences, check out my LinkedIn [www.linkedin.com/in/harshmodak](www.linkedin.com/in/harshmodak)

 - ⚡ Fun fact **I am sports enthusiast - Cricket, Football (Manchester Utd).
-I watch a lot of movies.
+I watch a lot of movies(like a lot of them).
 Trying to develop habit of reading books.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">